 Trusting our intuition and pursuing our passions can often be met with resistance from our logical left brain, which craves certainty.
 Society often leads us to believe that following a conventional path will lead to fulfilment, but what truly brings satisfaction varies for each individual.

 We can become trapped in the desire to mimic others and are easily distracted by the lifestyles and paths of others, particularly on social media.
 In order to truly feel secure, we must let go of the life we think we should have and embrace the one that is truly meant for us.
 As Joseph Campbell said,

 “If you can see your path laid out in front of you step by step, you know it’s not your path.
 Your own path you make with every step you take.
 That’s why it’s your path.”

-As the number of entrepreneurs and IHers grows, more and more people start to ditch the conventional road and pursue their true callings.
-The biggest question we need to answer is whether we are brave enough to follow our interests, step into the unknown, and cultivate our own path.
+As the number of entrepreneurs and independent workers increases, more and more individuals are choosing to leave traditional paths and pursue their true passions.
+The key challenge is whether we dare to pursue our interests, venture into the unknown, and create our own unique path.

 I’m on this road and hope to see you around :)

 Are you ready for the opportunity of a lifetime?

 Introducing the O'Shaughnessy Fellowship from O'Shaughnessy Ventures - a one-year program for driven individuals who want to create something amazing!
 Whether it's a piece of art, music, a startup, software, deep scientific research, journalism, a documentary, or even a sculpture, the sky's the limit for your project.

 And with $100,000 in funding and access to our network of successful founders, investors, and experts, we'll support you every step as you bring your project to life.

 Take advantage of this fantastic opportunity and create your own path - apply now for the O'Shaughnessy Fellowship!